 12. Just write.
 Stop reading lists and wasting time.
 Get off Tumblr or Facebook or that weird writing forum you sometimes visit.
 The more time you spend reading about writing, the less time you spend actually writing.

 The Technical Stuff

-13. Know how to use paragraphs effectively.
+13. Use paragraphs effectively.
 Break lines of thought into separate paragraphs — it’s all about organizing your ideas and improving readability.

 14. Limit the use of adverbs and adjectives.
 So, that fantastically ominous robot monkey with the gray, shiny arm can easily pick up the white, fluffy marshmallows and slowly put them into his hairy mouth.
-Just, please, for the love of God, stop using so many adjectives and adverbs.
+Stop using so many adjectives and adverbs.

 15. Vary your sentences.
 Varying the length and style of your sentences will help the natural flow of your writing.

 16. Stay positive.
 People don’t like negative things.
 The same goes for negative statements.

 17. Use the active voice, but don’t forget the passive.
 The active voice is strong, but the passive voice still has its uses.

 18. He said, she said.
 Dialogue attributions should be kept simple, so avoid putting adverbs after them.
 “He said happily” ruins the integrity of what should be a simple statement.
 If you mean for your character to be happy, make that obvious in either what he says, his actions, or in the context of the conversation.
 Avoid synonyms for the word said.

 19. Make good use of transitions.
 Having good transitions in place maintains clarity and pacing.
 They link thoughts and make the progression of those thoughts seem natural.